kristapsdz/rpki-client/README.md

 You'll also need TAL ("trust anchor locator") files.
 There are some in the [tals](tals) directory of this system, but you can download them on your own.

-To run **rpki-client**, just point it at your TAL files.
+For default operation, load these into */etc/rpki*.

 You'll also need the [openrsync(1)](https://man.openbsd.org/openrsync.1) (or [rsync](https://rsync.samba.org/), which may be specified with the **-e** argument) executable installed.

+In the following, the first uses a custom TAL file, while the second loads all TAL files from their default location.
+Output is written into *bgpd-rpki.conf*.

 ```
+% ./rpki-client -v -t sometal.tal bgpd-rpki.conf
-% ./rpki-client -v ./tals/*.tal > bgpd-rpki.conf
+% ./rpki-client -v bgpd-rpki.conf
 ```

 If you later want to uninstall the system, simply run